johnclos/sql-challenge/README.md

-# Data Modeling
-Inspect the CSVs and sketch out an ERD of the tables.

 # Data Engineering
 1.  create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.
   a.
 For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
 Which takes to primary keys in order to uniquely identify a row.